-Keep in mind that this doesn’t include any pre-trip expenses such as flights (search on Skyscanner for the best deals!) or travel insurance.
+Keep in mind that this doesn’t include any pre-trip expenses such as flights (search on Skyscanner for deals!) or travel insurance.
 For travel insurance, World Nomads offers flexible and simple travel insurance policies with coverage for more than 150 activities that you can buy or extend while on the road.

 This is just a decent starting point if you want to have a good experience of the Scottish capital without having to part with too much of your hard-earned cash.